pepperH/hello-world/README.md

 # hello-world
-the very first try
+the very first try.
-Hi, there, I am a foody yet and I want to learn code to buy more food.
+Hi, there, I am a foody yet and I want to learn coding so i can buy food without looking at the price tag.
 I am huger for success!!!